l3-hpc/visit-scripts/README.md

 # visit-scripts
 VisIt scripts originally developed for FVCOM and SCHISM.
-See [Vist Tutorial Playlist](Win10.md)
+See the [VisIt Tutorial Playlist](https://youtube.com/playlist?list=PLzDPdMiOzO52Mxk1xKWVKBXe2m9mwojSE) for demos on using VisIt interactively (GUI).

 There are three main types of scripts in the repo: start scripts, batch scripts, and movie (ffmpeg) scripts.